 Most men will notice the results within three to six months of use, with hair loss being reduced and, in certain cases, hair may grow back.
 By month nine, they should be able to maintain the hair they have, and sometimes partially regrow the hair they've lost.

-Male pattern baldness, particularly at a younger age can have devastating effects on self-esteem.
-The immediate benefit of taking prescription Propecia (finasteride) tablets is to aid in the slowing down of hair loss, and hopefully restore partial if not full regrowth of hair from in the affected areas.
+Male pattern baldness, particularly at a younger age, can have devastating effects on self-esteem.
+The immediate benefit of taking prescription Propecia (finasteride) tablets is to aid in the slowing down of hair loss, and hopefully, restore partial if not full regrowth of hair from in the affected areas.

 Initial benefits (cessation of hair loss) are usually seen within 3-6 months of use, although it may need to be used for up to a year until notable improvements are experienced.
 Clinical studies have also shown that men who used an anti-inflammatory shampoo in conjunction with Propecia experienced the best results.
-In addition to this, diets including high levels of protein and iron from foods such as vegetables, fish, eggs and beans have been known to also promote hair growth and quality of hair.
+Besides this, diets including high levels of protein and iron from foods such as vegetables, fish, eggs and beans have been known to also promote hair growth and quality of hair.

 Some men are susceptible to the negative effects of a testosterone by-product known as (DHT), and this sensitivity is the major contributing factor in male pattern baldness.

 The active ingredient in Propecia tablets - finasteride, works by preventing the conversion of testosterone to dihydrotestosterone (DHT) in the body.
 Whilst the breakdown of testosterone is a natural process, some men are overly-sensitive to DHT, in this case, the DHT attacks the hair follicles eventually causing hair to slowly fall out.
 This treatment works by getting to the root of the problem, by eliminating the compounds that cause alopecia, thereby stopping or sometimes reversing the process which could lead to better, healthier hair growth.

 How Propecia affects DHT PROPECIA